Goffaux-Lab/MRI_surface_functions/README.md

 For a brain surface, you also have information about where each vertex is located in 3D space.
-This extra information allows you to plot all the vertices in a 3D scatterplot, but the important information is which vertices are connected to which other vertices by edges.
+This extra information allows you to plot all the vertices in a 3D scatterplot, but the important information is which vertices are connected to each other by edges.

 With fMRI data, we often have functional maps that we display on the surface.
 Maps are a set of values - one per vertex.
 So we can color code the vertices